 Code Snippets – Deal Breaker #3: No Snippet Repository

-While WPCodeBox allows you to save code snippets to the Cloud and pull them down for use on various projects.
-At the time of this writing, the Code Snippets plugin only provides an option to export snippets to your local workstation.
+WPCodeBox allows you to save code snippets to the Cloud and pull them down for use on various projects.
+At the time of this writing, the Code Snippets plugin only provided an option to export snippets to your local workstation.

 Sure, you could (and I have) save the snippets to another repository, but this creates extra work and increases the potential for missteps.

 It’s pretty cool stuff!
 Once you have WPCodeBox connected to your website, you can browse and search for MyListing-related snippets.
 The WPCodeBox repository also has snippets for WooCommerce and other solutions that might be part of your MyListing website.

 Code Snippets – Deal Breaker #4: Overall Lack of Features

-I won’t go into all the features WPCodeBox offers over the Code Snippets plugin, as I already have a guide for that, but I’ve listed some of the features below.
+I won’t go into all the features WPCodeBox offers over the Code Snippets plugin, as I already have guides and videos covering them, but I’ve listed some of the features below.

 - Save Snippets to the Cloud Repository